evangelosIlias/notes/README.md

       - Log in using your credentials.
       - Create, view, update, and delete notes.

-Project Customization:
+## Customization

   - Feel free to download the project and make any amendments based on your requirements.

-## Customization

-Feel free to customize this project.

 ## License